Openlizz/website/docs/guides/cluster.md

 Run `kind version` to make sure kind is correctly installed.

-You also need to have the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLIs installed.
+You also need to have the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLI installed.

 ## Create the Kubernetes cluster locally